cloudresumechallenge/projects/projects/kubernetes/cloud-resume-challenge.md

 ### Step 4: Deploy Your Website to Kubernetes

-- **Kubernetes Deployment**: Create a `website-deployment.yaml` defining a Deployment that uses the Docker image created in Step 1A.
-Ensure the Deployment specifies the necessary environment variables and mounts for the database connection.
+- **Kubernetes Deployment**: Deploying your website to Kubernetes involves encapsulating your web application within a managed environment, utilizing the Docker image previously created.
+This step ensures your application benefits from Kubernetes' orchestration capabilities, such as automated scaling and self-healing.
+The deployment configuration will reference your Docker image and detail how your application connects to its database.

 - **Outcome**: The e-commerce web application is running on Kubernetes, with pods managed by the Deployment.

 ### Step 5: Expose Your Website